Twisted conjugacy classes in Lie groups: Introduction

-Twisted conjugacy has its origin in Nielson-Reidemeister fixed point theory and it also appears in other areas of Mathematics such as Algebraic geometry, Dynamical Systems, Representation theory and Number theory, see Fel'shtyn \cite{F}, Fel'shtyn and Troitsky \cite{FT1}, Gon\c{c}alves et al \cite{GSaW} and the references cited therein.
-To determine which classes of groups satisfy the $R_{\infty}$-property is an active research area, which was initiated by Fel'shtyn and Hill \cite{FH}.
+Twisted conjugacy has its origin in Nielsen-Reidemeister fixed point theory and it also appears in other areas of Mathematics such as Algebraic geometry, Dynamical systems, Representation theory and Number theory; see Fel'shtyn \cite{F}, Fel'shtyn and Troitsky \cite{FT1}, Gon\c{c}alves et al \cite{GSaW} and the references cited therein.
+To determine which classes of groups have $R_{\infty}$-property is an active research area, which was initiated by Fel'shtyn and Hill \cite{FH}.
 We refer the reader to \cite{FT2, Se} and the references cited therein for more details.

-Twisted conjugacy classes for abelian groups were studied by Dekimpe and Gon\c{c}alves in \cite{DeG}, and for nilpotent groups by Gon\c{c}alves and Wong in \cite{GW}. and for polycyclic groups by Wong in \cite{W}.
+Twisted conjugacy classes for abelian groups were studied by Dekimpe and Gon\c{c}alves in \cite{DeG}, and for nilpotent groups by Gon\c{c}alves and Wong in \cite{GW}, and for polycyclic groups by Wong in \cite{W}.

 For a (Hausdorff) topological group $G$, let $\Aut(G)$ denote the group of automorphisms of $G$ which are homomorphisms and homeomorphisms.
-If $G$ is any group without a topology, we assume that $G$ is endowed with a discrete topology, and any bijective map on $G$ is a homeomorphism, and in particular, any abstract automorphism of $G$ belongs to $\Aut(G)$.
+If $G$ is any group without a topology, we assume that $G$ is endowed with the discrete topology, and any bijective map on $G$ is a homeomorphism, and in particular, any abstract automorphism of $G$ belongs to $\Aut(G)$.

 In this paper, we study $R(\varphi)$ for continuous automorphisms $\varphi$ of (real) Lie groups and obtain conditions under which $R(\varphi)$ is finite or infinite.
 Twisted conjugacy classes in complex semisimple Lie groups appear in the work of Gantmakher \cite{Ga} in 1939; see Springer \cite{Sp}, see also Steinberg \cite{St}, and they have been studied by many mathematicians, see Mohrdieck and Wendt \cite{MoW}, Dekimpe and Pennincks \cite{DeP}, Lins de Araujo and Santos Rego \cite{LR1}, and the references cited therein.
 In recent years they have been studied on $\R^n$, and more generally on simply connected nilpotent Lie groups \cite{DeP}.
 Generalising some of the earlier results, we get necessary and sufficient conditions for the set $\mathcal{R}(\varphi)$ to be finite or infinite for automorphisms $\varphi$ of connected solvable Lie groups as follows: